For the last few weeks, I have enjoyed coffee from Drift Away Coffee in Brooklyn, New York. Drift Away has a subscription program.

 My initial concern with coffee subscription programs is getting something I don’t like.
 Drift Away has made the process of setting up easy while reducing the chances that the drinkers is delivered something they dislike.
 There is a $4 fee to set up the account and the first delivery is the Rise & Grind tasting kit containing a 1 oz sampling of four different coffees.
 These four single-origin coffees have distinct taste profiles: Fruity, Classic, Balanced & Bold.
-The tasting kit including a description of each taste profile, origin of the coffees and a score card for each.
+The tasting kit including a description of each taste profile, the origin of the coffees and a scorecard for each.
 I prefer light roasted Ethiopian coffees with a slight fruity character.
-Most Americans seems to prefer darker full bodies roasts.
+Most Americans seem to prefer darker full bodies roasts.
 I think that’s because they add cream and sugar.

 The second delivery is two weeks after the Rise & Grind tasting kit is delivered, but every delivery after is based on the frequency I choose.
 I opted for delivery every two weeks.
 Drift Away roast each week on Saturday and ships on Monday.
 Every other Thursday, a new 11 oz bag (Doppio) of freshly roasted coffee beans chosen to suit my taste arrives via the postal service.
 The Doppio is just the right size to make coffee for two for a week.

 I have no complaints.
 So far, all deliveries have been on time and I enjoyed the coffees I have received.
-The cool thing is that, Drift Away is adding new coffees all the time.
+The cool thing is that Drift Away is adding new coffees all the time.
 At any time, I can change my subscription to have coffee delivered more or less often.
 I can change my taste profile to medium roast or darker.
 I have options.